nadouani/grails-extjs-scaffold/README.md

 # About the Author

-This plugin is designed and developed by Nabil ADOUANI You can join me at :
+This plugin is designed and developed by Nabil ADOUANI.
+You can join me at :

 * email: nabil.adouani@gmail.com
 * blog : [http://www.nabiladouani.fr][4]